aiidateam/aiida-workgraph/docs/source/concept/workgraph.rst

 ===========================================
 WorkGraph
 ===========================================
-The :class:`~aiida_workgraph.workgraph.WorkGraph` object is a collection of nodes and links.
+The :class:`~aiida_workgraph.workgraph.WorkGraph` object is a collection of tasks and links.

 Create and launch workgraph
 ============================